shaka2109/Python-Data-Course/README.md

 # The analysis

-## How well do jobs payin compare for Data Engineer?
+## How well do other job roles pay compare to Data Engineer?

 Realiza el analisis